digital-asset/daml/ledger/daml-on-sql/README.rst

     all metrics to be reported with the specified prefix.

-- ``--metrics-reporting-interval``: metrics are pre-aggregated within the *DAML on PostgreSQL* server and sent to the reporter, this option allows the user to set the interval.
+- ``--metrics-reporting-interval``: metrics are pre-aggregated within the *DAML for PostgreSQL* server and sent to the reporter, this option allows the user to set the interval.
 The formats accepted are based on the ISO-8601 duration format ``PnDTnHnMn.nS`` with days considered to be exactly 24 hours.
 The default interval is 10 seconds.